drsophiemurray/smart_python/README.md

 smart_python
 ============

 *A line-by-line translation of SMART IDL.
-Not yet prettified...*
+A work in progress...*

 Take an SDO magnetogram and run SMART to detect magnetically interesting regions.
 In default mode, a .json property file and .png image of detections will be output.
 Currently to run use the wrapper, e.g.,